cloudfoundry/multiapps-controller/CONTRIBUTING.md

 Having the same style of formatting across the project helps a lot with readability.

 #### Eclipse
-Our team is developing on the [Eclipse](http://www.eclipse.org/) IDE and we have a handy formatter located at `/ide/eclipse-formatter.xml`.
+Our team is developing on the [Eclipse](http://www.eclipse.org/) IDE and we have a handy formatter located [here](https://github.com/cloudfoundry-incubator/multiapps/tree/master/ide).
 In Eclipse you can import the formatter from `Window > Preferences > Java > Code Style > Formatter`

 #### IntelliJ
 If you're using IntelliJ you can try the [EclipseCodeFormatter](https://github.com/krasa/EclipseCodeFormatter) plugin.